ducky197181/godot-red/README.md

 ## License

+Code is released under [MIT license](LICENSE.txt).

-All art and assets included in this project are © ducky.
+All art and assets included in this project are © ducky197181.
 Unless otherwise specified, these materials are copyrighted and may not be used, reproduced, or distributed without explicit permission.